The dry rivers of Los Angeles popularized the postwar craze of hot rod drag racing.

 |Kids Just Wanna Have Fun|

-These poor-relation follow-ups to Brando’s The Wild One (1953), Dean’s Rebel Without a Cause (1955), and Poitier’s Blackboard Jungle may have been marketed to teens, but by favoring harmless generation gap clashes over social rebellion commentary, they hewed close to the middle-class status quo.
-Juvenile delinquents were never depicted as antiheroes with cause for rebellion, rather, they were seen as atypical bad apples and stand-alone troublemakers; the pitiable product of broken homes or failing to be raised with all the proper advantages (aka: suburbia with white picket fence).
+These poor-relation follow-ups to Brando’s The Wild One (1953), Dean’s Rebel Without a Cause (1955), and Poitier’s Blackboard Jungle may have been marketed to teens, but in favoring harmless generation gap clashes over social rebellion commentary, their narratives always hewed close to the middle-class status quo.
+Juvenile delinquents were never depicted as anti-heroes whose mistrust of authority was justified, rather, they were seen as atypical bad apples and stand-alone troublemakers.
+Their disobedience was often shown to be the pitiable product of broken homes or of having been raised without the proper advantages (aka: a suburban home with a white picket fence).

-While some of these films were sincere in their efforts to call attention to the delinquency crisis hitting the suburbs at the time, most were conceived as exploitation programmers geared for quick turnover in the Drive-In market.
-Those I most enjoyed felt like dry-runs for the yet-to-come Beach Party movies of the sixties.
-They had nonsensical plots, an almost vaudeville approach to humor, stock teen characters (the bland hero, his loyal “girl,” the jokester, the bad kids/rivals), and the elders were always well-meaning allies, effectual authority figures, or comic buffoons.
+While some of these films were sincere in their efforts to call attention to the delinquency crisis hitting the suburbs at the time, most were conceived as exploitation programmers pandering to the teen preoccupations of the day, and geared for quick turnover in the Drive-In market.
+The silliest, ergo, the most entertaining of this ilk were the programmers that played out like dry-runs for the yet-to-come Beach Party movies of the sixties.
+These films had nonsensical plots, an almost vaudeville approach to humor, stock teen characters (the bland hero, his loyal “girl,” the jokester, the bad kids/rivals), and the elders were always well-meaning allies, ineffectual authority figures, or comic buffoons.

 |Jody Fair as Lois Cavendish|